TheLaoLab/UIBDiffusion/README.md

 ## Acknowledgement
-This repository is built using the [VillanDiffusion](https://github.com/IBM/VillanDiffusion) repository.
+This repository is built upon the [VillanDiffusion](https://github.com/IBM/VillanDiffusion) repository.